atomiks/tippyjs-react/README.md

 ## Component children

-If you want to use a component as a child, ensure you forward the ref to the DOM
+If you want to use a component element as a child, ensure you forward the ref to the DOM node:
-node:

 ```jsx
 import React, { forwardRef } from 'react'